Embedding Network Autoregression for time series analysis and causal peer effect inference: Introduction

-where $z_{it}$ is a vector of (possibly time varying) covariates and $\epsilon_{it}$ is the error term.
+where $\bz_{it}$ is a vector of (possibly time-varying) covariates and $\epsilon_{it}$ is the error term.
 We differentiate between the utility and the interpretation of this model in terms of whether $T$ is finite or growing, with the former being useful as a linear structural model for peer influence estimation and the latter being useful for multivariate time series modeling.
+The parameter $\theta$ has been termed as the ``peer effect'' parameter in the literature on both problems, while the parameter $\alpha$ is referred to as the ``momentum effect.''

 The above NAR or NAM model with longitudinally measured outcomes in Equation \ref{NAR} has been widely employed for the causal identification of peer influence \citep{christakis2007spread,shalizi2011homophily,vanderweele2012and,christakis2013social,o2014estimating,mcfowland2021estimating,nath2022identifying}.
-Typical restrictions on the model would be an assumption of exogeneity of error term $E[\epsilon_{i,t+1}|l_{ij},z_{it},y_{it}]=0,$ along with the regressors not being linearly dependent.
-However, several authors have noted issues with identifying peer effects from observational data with such models, including confounding due to latent homophily in peer selection, and other unobserved omitted variables \citep{shalizi2011homophily,goldsmith2013social,o2014estimating,an2022causal}.
-For the longitudinal peer effects models, \cite{mcfowland2021estimating,nath2022identifying} suggest augmenting the linear peer effects model with additive latent variables, which are responsible for network formation as a way of controlling for latent homophily.
-They proceed to show that the peer influence effect can be estimated in an asymptotically unbiased way.
+Typical restrictions on the model would be an assumption of exogeneity of error term $\E[\epsilon_{i,t+1}|\ell_{ij},\bz_{it},y_{it}]=0,$ along with the regressors not being linearly dependent.
+However, several authors have noted issues with identifying peer effect parameter $\theta$ from observational data with such models, including confounding due to latent homophily in peer selection and other unobserved omitted variables \citep{shalizi2011homophily,goldsmith2013social,o2014estimating,an2022causal}.
+The authors in \cite{mcfowland2021estimating,nath2022identifying} suggest augmenting the linear peer effects model with additive latent variables, which are responsible for network formation as a way of controlling for latent homophily.
+They proceed to show that asymptotic identification of the peer influence parameter is possible with this approach.
+However, consistency, limiting distribution, and the rate of convergence of the estimator of the peer effect parameter remain unsolved problems.